 Published by Laila Danielsen CEO Elliptic Laboratories A/S

 About Elliptic Labs

-Elliptic Labs is a global AI software company and the world leader in AI virtual sensors for the smartphone, IoT, and automotive industries.
+Elliptic Labs is a global AI software company and the world leader in AI virtual smart sensors for the smartphone, IoT and automotive industries.
 Elliptic Labs transforms products using machine learning and/or sensor fusion to combine ultrasound with data from existing device sensors to produce smarter, greener, safer and more intuitive devices.
-This allows manufacturers to eliminate the need for infrared, radar and time of flight hardware sensors, saving OEMs components costs and freeing up design space.
+This allows manufacturers to eliminate the need for infrared, radar and time-of-flight hardware sensors, saving OEMs component costs and freeing up design space.
 The AI Virtual Smart Sensor Platform™ provides 360-degree precise presence sensing, breathing detection, and touch-free gestures.
-Elliptic Labs is headquartered in Norway and also operates in the USA, China, South Korea, and Japan.
-Its employees throughout the world are motivated by common core values of diligence, innovation, and integrity.
-For more information, visit: www.ellipticlabs.com
+Elliptic Labs is headquartered in Norway and also operates in the United States, China, South Korea and Japan.
+Its employees throughout the world are motivated by common core values of diligence, innovation and integrity.
+For more information, visit: www.ellipticlabs.com.